Codechizi/html-video-player/README.md

 # html-video-player
-Creating a video player using html,javascript and CSS
+Creating a web based video player using html, CSS and javascript.